Chad Chronister: Career

 Chronister has served in the Hillsborough County Sheriff's Office since 1992, beginning his career as a patrol deputy and SWAT operator.
 He then served as a detective for several units, including environmental enforcement, warrants, narcotics, and intelligence.
 Chronister was a supervisor in the Warrants, Narcotics, Intelligence, and Dignitary Protection Detail.
 He then became deputy commander of the Community Outreach Division, and later the colonel of the Department of Operation Support.

 In 2017, Chronister was appointed sheriff after the unexpected retirement of his predecessor, David Gee, who recommended him.
 As sheriff, he is the co-chairman of the Regional Domestic Security Task Force for Region IV Tampa Bay; vice-chairman, Hillsborough County Public Safety Coordinating Council; and vice-chairman, Hillsborough County Public Schools Oversight Committee.
 Chronister won elections for sheriff in 2018 and 2020 and was unopposed in 2024.

 In September 2020, Chronister's office publicized the names and mugshots of eleven men who were arrested in a local park on misdemeanor charges after agreeing to have sex with undercover male deputies.
 The focus on gay men, without prostitution or associated public complaints, brought criticism from a state LGBTQ civil rights organization and questions from experts on the subject.

 On November 30, 2024, President-elect Donald Trump announced his intention to nominate Chronister as Administrator of the Drug Enforcement Administration.
-He withdrew himself from consideration on December 3, 2024.
+He withdrew himself from consideration on December 3, 2024, and Terry Cole was later selected to lead the DEA.